 Are you going on a trip to the beautiful English city of Bath?
 With so many things to see in Bath it is easy to get overwhelmed by the possibilities.
 If you want to know the best places to visit in Bath we have you covered!
 Below you will find our guide to help plan your ultimate trip.

 Fans of Georgian architecture will be in awe.
 The town’s honey-coloured townhouses and buildings are next to none.
-You’ll feel as if you’ve slipped into a Jane Austen novel as you stroll throughout Bath, admiring upwards of 5,000 historic buildings.
+You’ll feel like you’ve slipped into a Jane Austen novel as you stroll throughout Bath, admiring 5,000 historic buildings.

 Whether you’re looking for the latest fashion or for souvenirs, you’ll be able to find just the thing in Bath.
-You’ll also be able to choose from a wide variety of restaurants and cafés, many of which feature locally grown produce and artisan ingredients.
+You’ll also be able to choose from various restaurants and cafés, many of which feature locally-grown produce and artisan ingredients.
 If you have any time left, there are many noteworthy museums and galleries to explore as well.

 There are so many things to see in Bath, it’s easy to get overwhelmed by the possibilities.
 To help you plan your trip, here is a list of the best things to do in Bath, along with a few honourable mentions and hidden gems.

-We recommend taking the hop-on hop-off bus in Bath to see all the sights or taking a walking tour with a guide who can tell you all about the history of this beautiful city.
+We recommend taking the hop-on hop-off bus in Bath to see all the sights or taking a walking tour with a guide who can tell you about this beautiful city’s history.

 Top places to visit in Bath